 We’re headed to the popular Dalat Night Market (Chợ đêm Đà Lạt) which is next to the Ho Xuan Huong Lake.
 Take your time to browse through the many stalls for souvenirs, clothing, snacks, and drinks.
 Since it’s chillier in the evenings, there are many vendors selling jackets and sweaters.
 You can purchase one starting at 100,000 VND ($4.30 USD) which is quite affordable.

 If you love tea, stop by the L’ang Farm stores in the market area.
-We recommend the oolong tea.
+We recommend oolong tea.
 Or, pursue the shop for various snacks.

 Otherwise, try some of the amazing street foods such as ống lá dứa.
-It’s a warm coconut leaf cake which is rolled in a coconut and sugar concoction.
+It’s a warm coconut leaf cake that is rolled in a coconut and sugar concoction.
 We purchased 3 pieces for 20,000 VND ($.90 USD).
 If you need a drink, try a cup of hot soymilk for 10,000 VND ($.40 USD).

 The market has a produce area where you can purchase fresh fruits and vegetables.
 It was amazing to see a meticulously stacked mound of avocados, permissions, strawberries, dragon fruit, and much more.
 Consider trying the strawberries as they’re grown in Dalat.